rafaelcaricio/sticker/README.md

 > Sticker is the glue between Python functions and your API design.

 Execute your API design in OpenAPI 3.0 format with Sticker.
 Let your Python functions automatically become you API handlers.
-With sticker you can have either Flask, Sanic, Tornado, and others as your Application runtime.
+Sticker allows you to choose either Flask, Sanic, Tornado as your application runtime.

 ### It's Easy to Write:
 ```python